jixiuf/vterm-toggle/README.md

 ```

 ## vterm-toggle-prompt-regexp
-you need make sure your shell prompt match this regexp
+You need make sure your shell prompt match this regexp

 # work with centaur-tabs (select next/prev vterm buffer)

    https://github.com/ema2159/centaur-tabs/

-you can custom centaur-tabs and make all vterm buffer in a tab group
+You can customize `centaur-tabs` and make all vterm buffer in a tab group, and

-and using `centaur-tabs-forward` and  `centaur-tabs-backward`
+use `centaur-tabs-forward` and `centaur-tabs-backward` switch from one vterm
-switch from one vterm buffer to another.
+buffer to another.

 ```
 (global-set-key  (kbd "s-n") 'centaur-tabs-forward)